mxyzplk/mxyzplk/README.md

 Hello, I'm a student in Computer Sciences. you can see my cv with all my current and previous experiences [here](https://mxyzplk.gitlab.io/cv/)

-My current area of study is: **Devops**
+My current area of study is: **Python**

+I am developing tools for aircraft design using python in order to study the disciplines and develop myself in the language.

-Studying and working atm with:
+Preiously working with with:
 - AWS & Azure
 - Jenkins
 - Terraform